 The timing of this public critique isn't accidental.
 OpenAI has recently ramped up consumer-facing marketing efforts, including high-profile ad campaigns and partnerships that have kept the company in the spotlight.
 Meanwhile, Anthropic has quietly built relationships with enterprise customers, positioning its Claude AI assistant as a safer, more transparent option for businesses wary of AI's risks.

 But the revenue focus claim cuts both ways.
-While Anthropic has secured major partnerships with companies like Amazon - which invested up to $4 billion in the startup - has built a consumer subscription base that reportedly generates over $2 billion in annual recurring revenue.
+While Anthropic has secured major partnerships with companies like Amazon - which invested up to $4 billion in the startup - OpenAI has built a consumer subscription base that reportedly generates over $2 billion in annual recurring revenue.
 Both companies are racing to prove their business models work at scale, even as they burn through billions in compute costs.